Current Graduate Programming

 Developing a Syllabus from Scratch

-• Tuesday March 14, 2023, 12:00 - 1:15 p.m. (online via Zoom)
+• Tuesday, March 12, 2024, 12:00 - 1:15 p.m. (online via Zoom)

 • How do you create a syllabus focused on student learning?
 This workshop will provide a useful syllabus design template and explore resources for designing and aligning course goals, learning objectives, instructional activities, and assessment strategies.

-Designing Learning Activities
+Designing Assessment of Student Learning

-• Tuesday March 21, 2023, 12:00 - 1:15 p.m. (online via Zoom)
+• Tuesday, March 19, 2024, 12:00 - 1:15 p.m. (online via Zoom)

 Final Session: Peer Review

-• Tuesday March 28, 2023, 12:00 - 1:15 p.m. (online via Zoom)
+• Tuesday, March 26, 2024, 12:00 - 1:15 p.m. (online via Zoom)

 • This workshop is for those who have completed the earlier workshops and would like a letter to document their participation in the Institute.
-This capstone experience is an opportunity for you to bring a draft of a syllabus for a course you might teach in your field and receive peer-feedback.
+This capstone experience is an opportunity for you to bring a draft of a syllabus for a course you might teach in your field and receive peer feedback.

 back to top

-University Wide Teaching Conference
+University-Wide Teaching Conference

-Read more about the conference.
+Read more about the University-Wide Teaching Conference.

 back to top